 Performance Optimization

 SWIFT uses statistical analysis to optimize the performance of its network.
 By monitoring transaction speeds, routing efficiency, and system reliability, SWIFT can identify areas that need improvement.
-This ensures that transactions are processed efficiently and reliably, minimizing disruptions in the global financial system (SWIFT, 2021)..
+This ensures that transactions are processed efficiently and reliably, minimizing disruptions in the global financial system (SWIFT, 2021).

 Regulatory Compliance